GraphQLCollege/fullstack-graphql/manuscript/chapter-1.md

 In its simplest form, GraphQL is all about asking for specific fields of objects.

-You will learn the GraphQL query language, that defines how to interact with data using GraphQL's queries and mutations.
+The GraphQL query language defines how to interact with data using GraphQL's queries and mutations.
 Queries let you ask for data, whereas Mutations let you write data.
-Queries serve the same purpose as REST's GET requests, and you could think of mutations as analogies to REST's POST, PUT, PATCH and DELETE requests.
+Queries serve the same purpose as REST's GET requests, and you could think of mutations as analogous to REST's POST, PUT, PATCH and DELETE requests.

 The rest of this chapter will teach you the following features of GraphQL syntax: